deslandesjb/raycast/README.md

 That's it, you can call the script using opt + space and type "path"
 ![CleanShot 2023-05-04 at 5 18 09](https://user-images.githubusercontent.com/47465584/236252568-86f52972-735e-44ff-92ad-824f2ed1c880.jpg)

+If you're on the Finder with on the drive, it will convert the path to WINDOWS path and put it on the clipboard

+If you're not on the Finder and on you have a WINDOWS path on your clipboard, it will convert the path to MAC and put it on the clipboard